dcanetma/danielcanet-site/source/index.md

 </div>
 <div class="last stack bio">
     <h2>
-        Product Manager & Software Engineer.
+        Internet Product Manager.
     </h2>
-    <p><b>Daniel Canet</b> is a Software Engineer from Barcelona.
+    <p><b>Daniel Canet is a Software Engineer from Barcelona</b>.
 He is a graduate of
         the <a href="https://www.fib.upc.edu/en/fib">Facultat d'Informàtica de Barcelona (FIB)</a>, one of the top 10 computer science schools in Europe.
     </p>